 The screening programme

-All women aged between 25 and 60 are invited for cervical screening.
-Being screened regularly means that any abnormal changes in the cervix can be identified early on and, if necessary, treated to stop cancer developing.
+Women aged between 25 and 60 are invited for cervical screening.
+Being screened regularly means that any changes in the cells of the cervix can be identified early on and, if necessary, treated before cancer develops.

-It is estimated that early detection and treatment can prevent up to 75% of cervical cancers from developing.
+With an organised cervical screening programme, it is estimated that early detection and treatment can prevent up to 75% of cervical cancers from developing .

 - The uterus (or womb) is a hollow, pear-shaped organ in a woman where a baby grows during pregnancy.